comet-dot-photos/comet-dot-photos/preprocessing/README.md

 ### Preprocessing Phase 2

 Additional visibility/spatial information is generated in phase 2 of preprocessing.
 This is done by using the imageMetadata_phase1.json file generated in Phase 1 as the input metadata file to the Comet.Photos server (cometserver.js), while the environmental variable "PREPROCESSING" is set to be true.
 The cometserver will open up a window, do visibility processing on all of the images, and create a new, complete imageMetadata_phase2.json file and visTableV2.0.bin.new in the server directory.
-Those two files are then renamed (imageMetaDataV2.0.json and visTableV2.0.bin) and moved to the data folder for comet.photos searches.
+Those two files are then renamed (imageMetaDataNAC.json and visTableNAC.bin) and moved to the data folder for comet.photos searches.
 Preprocessing is now complete.